matjaz99/alertmonitor/README.md

 Alertmonitor automatically correlates firing and resolving alerts to display current state of active alarms.

-Alertmonitor displays monitored targets as instances or SmartTargets.
-Instance is one particular exporter on server, while SmartTarget combines all instances on the same server and displays all active alerts on a server.
+Alertmonitor displays monitored objects as Instances or SmartTargets.
+Instance is one particular exporter on a server, while SmartTarget combines all instances on the same server and displays all active alerts on a server.

 Tags provide a quick way of filtering alerts.